Reggiane Re.2001 Falco II: Operational history

 The Re.2001 reached operational status late in 1941 with 2° Gruppo (part of 6° Stormo) that had returned from North Africa without aircraft in September 1941.
 Its three Squadriglie, 150ª, 152ª and 358ª, were based at Gorizia and then moved to Rome-Ciampino in December.
 For technical reasons the unit was not fully equipped and trained until February 1942.
 On 4 May 1942, it moved to Caltagirone, in Sicily, with 18 Reggianes, under the command of Colonnello Bajlon.
 In May 1942, Re.2001s began to fly escort missions over Malta, encountering British Spitfire Mk Vs. On 12 May, 15 Reggiane 2001s of 2° Gruppo, while escorting (with Macchi MC.200s) three Savoia-Marchetti SM.84 of 4° Gruppo, were attacked by nine Spitfires.
 The Spitfires shot down a bomber and badly damaged the other but the Reggiane pilots quickly reacted and shot down the two Spitfires, one by Sergente Paolo Morcino, that had to make a crash-landing (just like his commander) close to Ispica, as his undercarriage had been damaged by a 20 mm cannon shell.

 That day the RAF lost three Spitfires, one pilot, Sergeant Charles Graysmark of 601 Squadron was killed and another, Sergeant Cyril 'Joe' Bush of (126 Squadron), wounded.
 Pilot Officer Michael Graves, 126 Squadron, was also shot down but bailed out uninjured.
 In the afternoon of 15 May 1942, 19 Re.2001s flew to the airfields at Malta on a hunting spree.
 Dogfights took place over the southern part of the island and according to the Italians, the Allies lost four aircraft, three falling into the sea east of Valletta and the fourth, south of Kalafrana.
 Re.2001 MM.7210, hit during the dogfight, made an emergency landing at Comiso, in Sicily.
 On 18 May, eight Re.2001s led by Tenente Remo Cazzolli of 152ª Squadriglia flew to Malta in support of a maritime/land reconnaissance of the island.
 The Re.2001s were attacked by four Spitfires of 249 Squadron, three pilots each claiming a Reggiane.
 Later records show that Cazzolli, a Spanish Civil War veteran, was the lone victim, crashing north of Fort San Leonardo, near Marsaskala, and was captured.
+The remains of his aircraft were found buried amongst other aircraft underneath the St Vincent De Paule elderly home in March 2023.
+The aircraft were found by accident during excavation works to build a new fountain.
+It is thought that during WWII the area was a quarry, and after the British inspected downed planes for an insight into the technology, they dumped these aircraft into this quarry and buried them, to be found so many years later.
+In September 2026 the Malta Aviation Museum inaugurated a new exhibition centred around the preserved remains of this aircraft, which is the only surviving example as of 2026.